asnt/eccv2020-sharp-workshop/doc/dataset_3dbodytex2.md

 all | | | | | |

+## Encoding formats and conventions

+### Formats

+See [formats](formats.md) for the mesh and landmark file formats.

+### Orientation

+The up direction is the y axis.
+The ground is the x-z plane.
+Most scans are facing the -z direction, but not all.

+### Units

+Vertex positions are in metres.

 ## 3D body landmarks

 67 body landmarks are detected automatically on each scan.